 It is said that there are about 10,000 torii lining this road up the mountain.
 These torii gates are not just meant as decorations.
 There is a custom that, if wishes come true for someone that has visited and prayed at the Fushimi Inari Shrine, they will revisit and dedicate a torii to the shrine.
 The writing on the torii themselves bears witness to this tradition.

-I like that many people dress up for the occasion in colourful, traditional kimonos.
+Many people dress up for the occasion in colourful, traditional Yukata.
 An added bonus for me was also the forest’s autumn colours!